Tubular-Terriers/code-jam/README.md

 `data pipelines`
 > The game data can go in all places.
 It is important to know whether a module is above or below another.
 Sometimes, two modules have to coexist.
 This is why a nice data pipeline diagram can help our developers make modules.

+# The execution

+The execution is documented in `devlog/README.md`

+# Ending remarks

+Although we planned various elements ahead, we ran out of time.
+The end product is not even near its full potential.

+We doubt that we will win this jam but if we ever get to do another,

+We know that our team has created and developed one of the most ambitious projects in programming history

+ `pymunk`, `pygame`, `curses`, `advanced keyboard io stacks`, `event handlers`, `websockets`, `server verification and validation`, `django`, `sounds`, `json`, `application state manager`, `ui/data pipelines` etc all in 7 days

+Honestly, we do think that we overestimated our team's capabilities, but we are sure that once we pushed these limits, its gonna be much easier to reach them later

+A lot of the ui code and game engine elements have common themes that are exhibit in a lot of code that we will see later in our development journey

+Learning these structures can help us determine the next "logic" to achieve something.

+We hope that this jam taught us lessons.

+Every member was glad to have others as their 'team'

 # Developers

 > [nopeless](https://github.com/nopeless) - Team leader